-Last Updated on September 8, 2024
+Last Updated on December 6, 2024

 After a bit of prodding, begging, pleading, and a little googling, The Boy built me a pipe shelf for my home office, and I have to say, it’s AWESOME! it took me quite a while to style it, but it is finally coming together.
-I love decorating the little spaces in our home almost as much as the large spaces but sometimes find it difficult to find the right composition.
+I love decorating the little spaces in our home almost as much as the large spaces, but sometimes find it difficult to find the right composition.
 More often than not, I step back and think, too cluttered or too minimalist.
 It takes plenty of trial and error to find the right balance.
 This post is dedicated to the little snippet of progress I have made styling the shelf thus far…although it is bound to change.

 I learned how to style on set for a catalog I was designing. while art directing the shoot, I found myself following victor, the stylist, everywhere he went.
 He sensed my enthusiasm and took me under his wing.
 However, I quickly learned that styling a studio set is so much different than styling a vignette at home.